Guidelines for prose (written content)

 Shell commands

-privilege indicator - this will depend on future changes to styling.
+privilege indicator - this will depend on potential future changes to styling.
 TBD

 use generic file names. omit version numbers and arch.